bchou2012/RoboND-Perception-Project-Benjamin-Chou/README.md

 Through trial and error, for the SVC kernel in `/sensor_stick_scripts/`, line 66 was set to `clf = svm.SVC(kernel='linear')` The other kernel options `poly, rbf, sigmoid` did not produce better results for this project

-For the purposes of this project, having over 90% success rate with all objects between the 3 scenarios is acceptable.
+For the purposes of this project, having over 90% success rate with all objects ~~between the 3 scenarios~~ from training set 3 is acceptable.
 With our training information saved, we move onto the perception pipeline.

 The `compute_color_histograms()` function in the capture\_features files was set to `using_hsv=True` for reasons detailed in the object recognition writeup.